azophy/exampd-go-echo-nested-template/README.md

  - [x] ability to use built-in Labstack Echo renderer support
  - [x] ability to define the templates dynamically by file structure
  - [x] ability to utilize embedded asset library
+ - [ ] ability to define & choose base template on each sub-template
+ - [ ] ability to choose between rendering template based on base layout or just partially

 ## Licenses